Jasminewong92/Jiemin-Huang.github.io/index2.md

 ### __Shenzhen People's Hospital, Department of Respiration__  `2017.11 - Now`
 _Research Assistant_<br>

-Providing general supports to the national funded natural science subjects.
+Providing general supports to the Scientific research project.
 Designing and validating the molecular mechanisms of the asthma development.
-Supporting the day-to-day operation and management of experimental animals.
+Supporting the day-to-day operation and laboratory animals management.